mamedev/mame/docs/source/techspecs/luareference.rst

     default base for interpreting integer literals is not supplied, 16 is used (hexadecimal).
-Raises an error if the string contains syntax errors or uses undefined symbols. emu.parsed_expression(expression)
+Raises an error if the string contains syntax errors or uses undefined symbols.
-    Creates a copy of an existing parsed expression.

 Methods
 ^^^^^^^